winkelmantanner/pulse/README.md

-Use pulse here: https://pulsecam.herokuapp.com (it works best in Chrome)
+Use pulse here: https://pulsecam.herokuapp.com (it works best in Chrome for desktop)

 This project is forked from the abandoned https://github.com/camilleanne/pulse.